rykfield/MOD01-Compact-Reservoir/README.md

 This Compact Reservoir is a modified version of the BW 2018 Ball Pump by Brian Alano.
 <P>
-I wanted to build a small reservoir module with large overhangs to sue at corners of my GBC setup, and chose to modify this well-built, reliable ball pump for the purpose.
+I wanted to build a small reservoir module with large overhangs to sit at corners of my GBC setup, and chose to modify this well-built, reliable ball pump for the purpose.
 <P>
 The pumping mechanics of this reservoir are unchanged from the original design.
 Some structural and aesthetic changes have been made to support the geometry of this reservoir.
 <P>Video: Coming.